egardner/egardner.github.io/_projects/discovery_cube.md

  - image: dsc_07.jpg
  - image: dsc_08.jpg
  - image: dsc_09.jpg
-order: 3
+order: 2
 ---
-> Cynthia Lleremas, 10, peered through a telescope to see a model of the Scorpius constellation.
+> “Cynthia Lleremas, 10, peered through a telescope to see a model of the Scorpius constellation.
 Lleremas, a fifth-grader at North Hollywood’s Julie Korenstein Elementary School, gave the display a nod of approval.
 Before running off to join her classmates, Lleremas gave the  new museum her review: “It’s awesome.” –Los Angeles Times [San Fernando Valley’s Discovery Cube L.A. opens in once-vacant museum](http://www.latimes.com/local/	california/la-me-1114-valley-museum-20141114-story.html “link to article”)

-_Making the Grade_ was a fun exhibit to design because it caters to 4th-6th grade students learning about science.
-I worked in tandem with Cinnabar’s in-house Technical Designers and  Interactive Developer to create didactic and instructional graphics.
-Interactive exhibits included a wave form table, a sound tube, molecules game, topography sand pit, constellations viewer, animal features, predator/prey viewer and the materials lab.
-These steel framed exhibits had to be modular and adaptable for both the Los Angeles and Orange County museums.
+For _Making the Grade_ I worked in tandem with Cinnabar’s in-house Technical Designers and  Interactive Developer to create educational and instructional graphics for a suite of modular exhibits catering to 4th-6th graders.
+These interactive STEM exhibits included a wave form table, sound tube, molecules game, topography sand pit, constellations viewer, animal features, predator/prey viewer and the materials lab.
+All exhibits had to adapt to move between the Los Angeles and Orange County Discovery Cube locations.

-When designing, I had to be thoughtful about the material choices with younger visitors who find playful ways to destruct exhibit materials.
-Working with multiple graphics vendors we produced all the graphic panels and printed vinyl here in Los Angeles.
+I was the lead designer for _Making the Grade_ and designed all graphic panels, object labels, environmental way-finding, and entrance signage.
+In addition, I managed the production schedule and graphics budget and assisted with concept development and materials research.
+During the design process, we had to be thoughtful about the materials because younger visitors find playful ways to test their limits.
+Further, all graphics panels and instructions were typeset to accommodate both English and Spanish.
+Working with multiple graphics vendors we produced all the graphics through local vendors in Los Angeles.

-I assisted with concept development, designed text panels & didactics, designed environmental way-finding and entrance signage.